MAI-Medicine-for-AI/DSA/diagnostics.md

     └─ No  → Refer to other chapters

 ---
-## Chapter 6: Social Interaction & Communication Disorders
+## Chapter F: Social Interaction & Communication Disorders

 [Start] Does the AI show problems in dialogue or communication?